King's RepositoryのロゴKing's Repository

 [edit | edit source]

-Whereas had Black chosen to capture White's e-pawn on the previous move, White could recover the pawn tactically by exploiting Black's multiple vulnerabilities on the half-open e-file, 5...Be7 has removed one of these vulnerabilities by guarding the Black King.
+If Black had chosen to capture White's e-pawn on the previous move (5...Nxe4, the Open Spanish), White could have recovered the pawn tactically by exploiting Black's multiple vulnerabilities on the half-open e-file.
+5...Be7 removes one of these vulnerabilities by guarding Black's king.
 Consequently, Black now threatens to win the pawn outright via 6...b5 (removing White's remaining tactical opportunity to win Black's e-pawn in exchange for his own) 7.
 Bb3 Nxe4.
-White typically removes this threat with

 Theory table